 Choosing blood pressure medications

 There are many different high blood pressure medications (antihypertensives) available, each with pros and cons.
-Your doctor might prescribe more than one type to treat your condition.
+Your health care provider might prescribe more than one type to treat your condition.

-If you're beginning to develop high blood pressure (prehypertension) or if you already have it, lifestyle changes can help you reduce or eliminate your need for medication.
+If you're beginning to develop high blood pressure (prehypertension) or if you already have it, lifestyle changes may help you reduce or eliminate your need for medication.

-- Eat a healthy diet with plenty of fruits and vegetables and reduce the amount of sodium in your diet.
+- Eat a healthy diet with plenty of fruits and vegetables.

 - Don't smoke.

 - Manage stress.

-If making lifestyle changes isn't enough to control your blood pressure, your doctor will likely prescribe blood pressure medication.
+If making lifestyle changes isn't enough to control your blood pressure, your health care provider will likely prescribe blood pressure medication.
 You may be given one or more of these medications:

 Types of diuretics include thiazide, loop and potassium-sparing.
 If diuretics aren't enough to lower blood pressure, a health care provider might recommend adding other blood pressure medications to your treatment.

-Angiotensin-converting enzyme (ACE) inhibitors.
-These help relax blood vessels by preventing the formation of angiotensin, a chemical in your body that narrows blood vessels.
+- Angiotensin-converting enzyme (ACE) inhibitors.
+These help relax blood vessels by preventing the formation of a body chemical (angiotensin) that narrows blood vessels.